shankar4/Functional-Genomics/IntroCompGen/readme.md

 Two other references for Biostrings: https://www.bioconductor.org/help/course-materials/2011/BioC2011/LabStuff/BiostringsBSgenomeOverview.pdf and https://kasperdanielhansen.github.io/genbioconductor/html/Biostrings.html .

 Note: A DANStringSet has multiple DNAStrings in the file.
-This is default download version from KEGG, even if only one string is downloaded.
+This is default download version from KEGG, even if only one string (or sequence) is downloaded.
 It is formatted as a list.
-So, use dnaseq1 <- dnaseq[[1]] to isolate that specific string and use as input to codons function.
+So, use dnaseq1 <- dnaseq[[1]] to isolate that specific string (in this case, the first one) and use as input to codons function.